 “Chronic dehydration can cause muscle spasms,” said Livestrong.
 “When dehydrated, muscles don’t have the sodium, magnesium, potassium and other electrolytes necessary to carry on the metabolic activity and can cause the muscle to spasm.”
 Drinking plenty of water may also help to avoid conditions like a degenerative disc.

 If you overdo it while shopping and need to seek treatment for back pain that won’t go away or is worsening, it might be time to find a back doctor.
-Advances in minimally invasive treatments means treating chronic back pain is easier than ever.
-Between outpatient treatments and minimally invasive surgical procedures using small incisions, you can expect a quicker recovery time instead of a long hospital stay.
+Advances in minimally invasive treatments mean treating chronic back pain is easier than ever.
+Between outpatient treatments and minimally invasive procedures using small incisions, you can expect a quicker recovery time instead of a long hospital stay.